timeplus-io/chameleon/README.md

 ## What is Chameleon

 Chameleon is Timeplus's open source repository for stream data test tools.
-These toolsets are targeting to make stream data related test easy and efficient.
+These tools are targeting to make stream data related tests easy and efficient.

 There are several sub-projects in this folder: